Signs of Collagen Loss in Face

 1. Loss of Skin Firmness and Sagging

 What it looks like: Your jawline isn’t as defined as it used to be.
 Your cheeks seem to be losing their lift, and you notice slight sagging around your eyes or mouth.
-This is one of the most noticeable signs of collagen loss in face that many women experience first.
+This is a commonly reported change in skin structure.

 For example: You might notice this when you wake up in the morning sleep lines that used to disappear within minutes now take longer to fade or don’t disappear completely.